 Becoming a foster parent is one of the most rewarding experiences you’ll have as a volunteer.
-Fostering involves providing a safe a loving environment for your cat to heal, mature, and become socialized.
+Fostering involves providing a safe and loving environment for your cat to heal, mature and become socialized.

 Are you?